Giving up pound tops business doubts over independent Scotland

 Ivan McKee, a businessman involved in manufacturing and a pro-independence campaigner, saw no need for the ruling Scottish National Party to say what it would do if it could not reach a deal with London.

-Last month, the Treasury said it would honour all UK debt if Scotland voted for independence - and seek recompense from Edinburgh - ending uncertainty that it might try to shift some government bonds to the Scottish government.
+Last month, Britain's finance ministry said it would honour all UK debt if Scotland voted for independence - and seek recompense from Edinburgh - ending uncertainty that it might try to shift some government bonds to the Scottish government.

 "They had to step in to calm market fears about the debt," McKee said.
 "I think we will see more of that, as the real world impinges on this head-in-the-sand approach."